ianepperson/telnetsrvlib/README.md

 # Use It With a Server #

 Now you have a shiny new handler class, but it doesn't serve itself - it must be called from an appropriate server.
-The server will create n instance of the TelnetHandler class for each new connection.
-The handler will work with either a gevent StreamServer instance (for the green version) or with a SocketServer.TCPServer instance (for the threaded version).
+The server will create an instance of the TelnetHandler class for each new connection.
+The handler class will work with either a gevent StreamServer instance (for the green version) or with a SocketServer.TCPServer instance (for the threaded version).

 Threaded: